 Welcome to the official site of "The Voice of Goodwill," with Bro.
 Ray MaGee...Please be sure to "like" us on Facebook and follow us on twitter.

-The Voice of Goodwill is the Oldest and longest run African Gospel Music Program on the airwaves of radio and television in America; celebrating over 60 years.
-The ministry was founded by the late Re.
-Nathan Wheeler and Dr. Laurence C. Jones, who also founded the Piney Woods School at Piney Woods, Mississippi.
+The Voice of Goodwill is the Oldest and longest running African American Gospel Television Program on the airwaves of radio and television in America; celebrating over 60 years.
+The ministry was founded by the late Rev. Nathan Wheeler and Dr. Laurence C. Jones, who also founded the Piney Woods School at Piney Woods, Mississippi.
 Bro Ray MaGee's debut via television began at age six and he has been the primary host and executive producer of the ministry the past forty years.

 As a result of an accident in which Rev. Wheeler's vehicle was rammed and forced off the road, he was hospitalized.
 There was a myriad of suspects during this turbulent period by groups opposing Negroes having a high profile and such a successful production as this one; however, because of the racial climate and their beliefs, the group chose to follow the way of peace.
 Many would have given up but they were determined then, as now, to continue to spread "good-will" and be the "voice" of believers seeking to save the lost.